-What is the Armor of God?
+What are the 6 Pieces of the Armor of God?
+[2022 Update]

 “Be strong in the Lord and in the power of His might.
 Put on the whole armor of God…(Eph.
 6:10).

-The Armor of God Scripture
+The Armor of God is in Ephesians 6:14-18 in the Bible.

 “Stand therefore, having girded your waist with truth, having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace; above all, taking the shield of faith with which, you will be able to quench all the fiery darts of the wicked one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God; praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints” (Eph.
 6:14-18).